NeuroTechX/ntx_slack_archive/introductions.md

  >Cool!
 You ever work with React Native?
 We have a few EEG apps written in it coming out of Toronto

+9/23/2017 4:40 AM

+ **zmarandos** :

+ >Hi all!
+I'm Zoe and I am currently studying Mechatronic Engineering and Neuroscience at UNSW Sydney, Australia.
+I have had some experience working with a cognitive neuroscience lab where I interfaced a TMS device with matlab to test human psychophysics.
+I also started developing some VR software for these studies.
+I am three years into my degree and am just at the beginning of my involvement in neuro tech but I am very excited to join this community and collaborate.